Seikishiki/LUFAHybridFightstick/README.md

 To make the ultimate mode work as basically intended you will have to create a profile for the pro controller and change the L button to shield.

+DPAD can be inputted by holding MX + MY and Cstick in the wanted direction

 ### SOCD modes

 You can switch on both nintendo switch and pc between 3 socd modes pressing START+SELECT+MY+ mode key: